 Opportunities for Undergraduate Research

 The biology department incorporates independent research opportunities in many of our laboratory courses.
 Students often work in laboratory groups to design and carryout experimental observations to address a biological question related to the course.
 This is a great way to get a sense of what research is about, without having to commit time outside of course expectations.
 Courses that have elements undergraduate research span from the Introductory Biology sequence, through 300-level classes, and into 400-level classes.
 At least half of the semester in all 400-level Biology lab courses consists of independent research.

 Faculty-led research for credit (BIO 299/499)

 Most biology faculty maintain an active research program with undergraduates.
 You can find out more about their research by visiting their individual webpages (Biology Faculty).
 Students that are invited to participate by an individual professor enroll in either BIO 299 or BIO 499 (Course Descriptions) for one or two hours of academic credit.
-Typically, students work in the laboratory with their research mentor for at least three to four hours per week for one hour of credit, but often it requires more time.
+Typically, students work in the laboratory with their research mentor for at least three to four hours per week for one hour of credit, but often it requires more time outside of the lab.
 Specific requirements (time commitments, reading and writing assignments, etc.) are determined by each individual professor.
 Most decisions made regarding research for credit is made immediately before advising for the next semester’s registration.
 The best time to talk with a professor about working with them for the upcoming Fall is in late February to March, and for the upcoming Spring is late September to October.
 While there is no GPA requirement, a GPA above 3.0 in the sciences will increase your chances of finding a successful position.
 Research is a great opportunity to put your skills in practice, but your main priority should still be academic success in your courses.

 Additional research opportunities